nanome-ai/plugin-redis-pubsub/README.md

 ```

 ## Redis RPC architecture
-- `plugin_service` container runs your standard plugin instance.
-When activated in Nanome, When the plugin is run, it subscribes to the Redis channel, and starts polling, waiting to receive messages containing info on what function to run.
+- `plugin` container runs your standard plugin instance.
+When activated in Nanome, a room id is assigned, and the plugin subscribes to a unique Redis channel corresponding to the room id.
+The plugin starts polling, waiting to receive messages containing info on what function to run.

 ```
 {